BerkeleyHCI/PolymorphicBlocks/reference_library.md

     Common tags are `Power` (v+), `Common` (gnd).
     Tags to support `chain` are `Input`, `Output`, and `InOut`.
   - Boundary ports may optionally define `optional=True` to indicate that the port may be left unconnected.
+  - Use `PortType.empty()` to define a port without modeling, where its modeling is defined by the inner port it is connected to.
 - Ports are connected with `self.connect(...)`; these may be part of a connect:
   - Boundary ports (as a unit) or their bundle inner ports (separately).
   - Boundary ports of sub-blocks (as a unit only).